Self-Pay Options and Health Insurance Information

 Many patients come to us because we have made hernia surgery affordable for most.
 For the absolute most common hernias (inguinal and umbilical hernias) that make up the majority of what we do, we have done the work for you and have negotiated a special low self-pay discount rate with our preferred anesthesia providers and preferred surgical facilities.
 We have negotiated the best all-inclusive price we are aware of.

-As stated, this fee is ALL INCLUSIVE, and there are no additional fees, hidden charges, or surprise costs.
-The facility fees, anesthesiologist services, and surgeon services, are all included for the ONE LOW COST.
+So, as stated, other than the actual cost of the mesh (if used), the self-pay fee is ALL INCLUSIVE, and there are no additional fees, hidden charges, or surprise costs.
+The remaining facility fees, anesthesiologist services, and surgeon services, are all included for the ONE LOW COST.
 There is simply no way to further decrease the cost for operating room time, medications for surgery, preoperative nursing care, supply costs, cleaning and sterilization costs, physician care, and postoperative nursing care.
-For Self-pay patients, the fee for consultation will be applied to the All-inclusive fee for surgery should you decide to proceed with surgery at AHS.
-All follow up visits and care are also included in the Self-pay price.
+All follow up visits and post operative care are also included in the self-pay price.

 For more complex hernias that require advanced techniques such as laparoscopy or robotic surgery (or if you personally choose one of these surgical approaches), we will personally go to the facility administration (Chief Executive Officer and/or Chief Financial Officer) to negotiate on behalf of the patient for each individual case to obtain the best possible self-pay price for that patient.
 We have been very successful in getting facilities to substantially reduce their fees.